cert-ee/cuckoo3/docs/src/installing/quickstart.md

 - Make snapshots.

 ### Templates
-The script uses "templates", which are basically helper functions, to initiate commands under the created Cuckoo3 user.
+The script uses "templates", which are basically helper functions, to initiate commands under the created Cuckoo user.

-- **install_vmcloak_with** - installs VMCloak for VM creation in Cuckoo3 users home directory.
+- **install_vmcloak_with** - installs VMCloak for VM creation in Cuckoo users home directory.
 It also creates VMCloak-specific .vmcloak directory in users home for vm creation later on.
-- **install_cuckoo_with** - installs Cuckoo3 in Cuckoo3 users home directory.
-It also creates .cuckoocwd directory in users home for Cuckoo3-related configurations later on.
+- **install_cuckoo_with** - installs Cuckoo in Cuckoo users home directory.
+It also creates .cuckoocwd directory in users home for Cuckoo-related configurations later on.
 - **configure_cuckoo_for** - Unpacks monitor and signatures to `cuckoocwd`.
 It also builds documentation, performs Django's `collectstatic` command, and generates uwsgi and nginx configurations into users cuckoo3 directory.
 - **download_images_for** - Downloads Windows 10 image from cert-ee.
 - **create_vms_for** - This command creates an iso image for Windows 10 with agent, installs software on it, and creates 3 snapshots.
-- **configure_vms_for** - Imports VMs to Cuckoo3 and deletes the example machine.
+- **configure_vms_for** - Imports VMs to Cuckoo and deletes the example machine.
 It also runs database migrations.
 - **run_cuckoo_for** - This allows bash to run Cuckoo user specific commands.

 ---